redsanket/spark/external/hue/guide/getting_started/index.rst

 collisions and for the convenience of referencing later.

-Hue UI components and text you are to enter in dialog windows will be indicated in bold.
+Hue UI components and text you are to enter in dialogs will be indicated in bold.
 Code, however, for scripts that you'll be using will be in monospaced font.

 For icons, we will refer to them by name rather than